 The great advantage of Mt Thirsty compared to other potential cobalt operations is the nature of the resource, being a flat lying, continuous and thick deposit starting from near surface to around 70 metres below surface.
 Due to intense oxidation, the deposit is very soft, fine grained and low in silica.

-Extensive metallurgical test work in recent years has indicated that high recoveries of cobalt can be achieved via an efficient low temperature, atmospheric leaching process which uses sulphur dioxide (SO2) as the preferred reagent, resulting in a more practical and economic leaching method by specifically targeting cobalt only.
+Extensive metallurgical test work in recent years has indicated that high recoveries of cobalt can be achieved via an efficient low temperature, atmospheric leaching process which uses sulphur dioxide (SO2) as the preferred reagent, resulting in a more practical and economic leaching method by specifically targeting cobalt preferentially.

 This Mineral Resource was first disclosed under the JORC code 2004.
 It has not been updated since to comply with JORC 2012 on the basis that the information has not materially changed since it was last reported.
 Refer to ASX announcement 8/3/2011.

 Figure 1: Cross Sections through the Mt Thirsty Co-Ni Oxide deposit showing outlines of the mineralisation and weathering profiles

 In 2017 the Mt Thirsty Scoping Study returned a preferred case Net Present Value (NPV) of A$290 million (within a range of A$245 million to A$335 million) over a 21-year mine life with a low capital cost of A$212 million (incl.
 A$34 million contingency).
 Life of mine operating costs are projected to be A$43 per tonne of treated ore due to the very low reagent consumption.